Talk to us 01204 238 046

 Often before a tender, ITT or RFP can be evaluated a business needs to be shortlisted.
 Quite often this pre-qualification or selection stage is completed at the same time.
 Therefore making sure you can pass the SQ is very important.
 Failing this you complete a full tender response and pricing with the risk of this not even being evaluated.

-The Selection Questionnaire (SQ) is a crucial initial screening tool used in the tendering process to evaluate potential bidders.
+The Selection Questionnaire (SQ) is a key initial screening tool used in the tendering process to evaluate potential bidders.
 It assesses the suitability, financial stability, capability, and relevant experience of companies interested in bidding for a contract.
 This step is essential for shortlisting competent bidders who are best equipped to meet the contract requirements effectively and efficiently.

 Key Components of the SQ: